Search Engines:

 Use the HW3 Testing Page to access the trec_eval and homework testing services.

 You may do local testing on your laptop, as you did for HW1 and HW2.
 The HW3 test cases and grading files (combined into a single directory) are available for download (zip, tgz).
-Note: HW3 reverts to the .qrel file used for HW1.
+HW2 uses the same .qrel file used for HW2.

 2. Experiments (11-442 Students)